Get access to alert policies

 Understanding the impact of your feature flags wouldn’t be complete without the ability to know when critical changes are occurring.
 Split gives you the ability to create alerts that actively check for a degradation in your metrics.
-Alerts will be displayed both on the Targeting and Alerts tab on the split page.
+Alerts that have fired are displayed both on the Targeting and Alerts tab on the feature flag page.

-Split will continue to monitor and alert your team of a metric degradation for up to 24 hours after a version change.
+Split continues to monitor and alert your team of a metric degradation for up to 28 days after a version change.
 The default monitor window is 24 hours.
 Administrators can change the monitor window under the Monitor and experiment settings.

-If an alert is fired the following information will be provided:
+If an alert is fired, the following information is provided:

 |Alert fired||Provides the timestamp when the alert is fired.
 The menu list option is also where you can take action on this alert.|